top of page

 Greenham Common, Thatcham in Berkshire, England

 We visited the Greenham Control Tower with our two autistic children.
 It was only a 10minute drive from East Ilsey - where we were staying for a long weekend.
-(You can read my blog on Autism friendly activities for Families in Berkshire here.)

-However the two ladies in charge of the visitor talk in control tower itself were great - very friendly and pretty relaxed about Fred trying out the console phone and using the flight radar app on the screens. (although when he pulled up a chair and made himself comfortable in front of the computer decks she did have to call time!).
+However the two ladies in charge of the visitor talk in control tower itself were great - very friendly and pretty relaxed about my eldest trying out the console phone and using the flight radar app on the screens. (although when he pulled up a chair and made himself comfortable in front of the computer decks she did have to call time!).
 To be honest I was relieved, I think he would have happily sat in that control tower, looking at the runway and watching real time plane data all day.
-Charlie had already had gone off with J to have a run around outside and even I was starting to get a bit twitchy - by this point all I could think of was having a nice cup of tea and a large slice of cake in the café!
+Our youngest had already had gone off with J to have a run around outside and even I was starting to get a bit twitchy - by this point all I could think of was having a nice cup of tea and a large slice of cake in the café!

 The ground floor of the control tower and the café are both wheelchair accessible and they have wide doors and ramps and a wheelchair accessible toilet.
 Disabled parking is available, however although float it is a somewhat bumpy walk across from the car park.